The Cardinal Wiseman Catholic School, Greenford: Notable former pupils

 Popular band The Magic Numbers attended Cardinal Wiseman, as well as Jason Roberts, former Premier League striker for Blackburn Rovers and Reading.
 Also, the professional football player Aaron Pierre, who plays defender for Wycombe Wanderers attended Cardinal Wiseman.

 Power metal band DragonForce's keyboardist Vadim Pruzhanov attended Cardinal Wiseman.

-Young actors James Forde, who plays Liam Butcher in the soap EastEnders, and Joe Prospero, who featured in Finding Neverland, My Dad's the Prime Minister and the Bill, attended the school.
+Young actor James Forde, who plays Liam Butcher in the soap EastEnders attended the school.

 Comedian Javone Prince, famous for starring as Jerwayne in PhoneShop, also attended the school.

 An article in The Independent in November 2014 by former pupil Kris Griffiths highlighted the famous alumni produced by Cardinal Wiseman during a difficult time for the school, following a stabbing.

-Arts Festival

-Every year, the Music and Drama departments at Cardinal Wiseman organise a two night event at which numerous musicians and dancers come together to showcase the wealth of talent within the school community.
-This will normally take place on the Wednesday and Thursday of the first week of November, with auditions for acts occurring in mid September.

-Monetary prizes are awarded for the best musicians and dancers in upper and lower school and one for the overall best performance.
-These are decided on the second night by a panel of judges that usually contains various professionals and ex-pupils, and also on occasion, famous celebrities also attend the show as judges.